santif/ex_fix/README.md

 Elixir implementation of FIX Session Protocol FIXT.1.1.
 Currently only supports FIX session initiator (buy side).

+**Warning:** This library is under active development and the API is subject to change.

 ## Installation

 Add `ex_fix` to your list of dependencies in `mix.exs`: